carlalbc/BIO634_2018/Day2_RNAseq.md

 Now go to the following [link](https://www.bioconductor.org/help/course-materials/2016/CSAMA/lab-3-rnaseq/rnaseq_gene_CSAMA2016.html
-) to where it says *Locating BAM files and the sample table* and start from there.
+) to where it says *"Locating BAM files and the sample table"* and start from there.

 # III.
 Diferential analysis: Comparison between DESEq and edgeR